Credit for Prior Learning

 You may only take a Challenge Exam for a course once and cannot take a Challenge Exam for a course that you have already taken.
 Please note that a fee is assessed for each Challenge Exam.
 If you receive a passing grade from the faculty member who assesses the exam, you will be awarded the credits.

-If you have identified a course or courses that you are interested in challenging, please contact the Center for Adult and Returning Students for additional information and support.
-When you are ready to apply to take a Challenge Exam, fill out the form accessed by the button below.
+If you have identified a course or courses that you are interested in challenging, please complete the Challenge Exam Interest Form below or contact the Center for Adult and Returning Students for additional information and support.

 If the experiential learning you possess is not easily tested in a traditional fashion, developing a PLA Portfolio, a research paper that explores your prior learning and how it aligns with the learning outcomes of a course offered at UW-Parkside, might be an option.